mutasimbd11/Modern-Login-Form-Responsive-Stylish-Authentication-for-Web-Applications-Glorysoftbd/README.md

 ## Usage

 To integrate the login page into your website or web application, simply include the provided HTML, CSS, and JavaScript files in your project directory.
-Customize the form's styling and functionality as needed to align with your project's requirements and branding.
-Deploy the login page on your website to enable users to authenticate securely and access your platform with ease.
+Customize the form's styling and functionality to align with your project's requirements and branding.
+Deploy the login page on your website to enable users to authenticate securely and easily access your platform.

 ## Contributing

 Contributions to the Modern Login Page project are welcome!
 If you encounter any bugs, have suggestions for improvements, or wish to contribute new features, please feel free to open an issue or submit a pull request.
-Your contributions play a vital role in enhancing the login page's functionality and usability for users worldwide.
+Your contributions are vital in enhancing the login page's functionality and usability for users worldwide.

 ## License

 This project is licensed under the [MIT License](LICENSE), allowing for free and open use, modification, and distribution.
 By contributing to this project, you agree to abide by the terms and conditions outlined in the license, fostering a collaborative and inclusive open-source community.
+The project was designed and developed by Md.
+MutasimBillah CEO of Glorysoftbd name chenged from CodeFollowers.

 ## Get Started